sapcc/swift-account-caretaker/README.md

 # Caretaker - How it works

 ## Phase 1 - Collect
-In order to get a list of all known swift accounts, one need to ask swift itself to collect this list.
-Doing a project list via keystone is not sufficient, because keystone projects might not use swift at all or are already deleted without deleting the corresponding swift account.
+In order to get a list of all known swift accounts, we need to ask swift itself to collect this list.
+Doing a project list via keystone is not sufficient because keystone projects might not use swift at all or are already deleted without deleting the corresponding swift account.
-Therefore a collector job needs to run on all account servers, to collect account information from the db files stored on the disks used by the account ring.
+Therefore, a collector job needs to run on all account servers in order to collect account information from the db files stored on the disks used by the account ring.
 The most prominent information is the account name `AUTH_<project_id>`, the domain information from the system meta data tags, container counts, used bytes, ...
 The collected information will be stored in swift itself and uploaded in a special caretaker project with one container